manoj-gupta/manoj-gupta.github.io/_posts/2020-06-19-cgo-shared-library.md

 Libraries are wonderful as it provides allows to share the existing compiled code by programmes.
 Here, we look at how to build C shared library, which I am going to use in Go program using CGO.

-Create a folder $(WS)/libs/shared_test, where you can export WS to your working directory path.
+Create a folder $WS/libs/shared_test, where you can export WS to your working directory path.

-Create two files needed to build shared library
+Create three files needed to build shared library

 __mmap_test.h__